Jiahao004/DistillCSE/README.md

 ## Run
 The running examples are in the .sh bash file.

---n_gpu_for_training: number of gpus for training the model, while the rest of the gpus are used for teacher logits inference
+--n_gpu_for_training: number of GPUs for training the model, while the rest of the GPUs are used for teacher logits inference

 --distill_weight: the weightage for distillation loss

---distill_teacher: the teachers for distillation logits, using whitespace to seperate the path of the teachers
+--distill_teacher: the teachers for distillation logits, using whitespace to separate the path of the teachers

---distil_temp1: the temperature for student in distillation
+--distil_temp1: the temperature for the student in distillation

---disitll_temp2: the temperature for teacher in distillation
+--disitll_temp2: the temperature for the teacher in distillation

---shuffle_start, --shuffle_end: shuffle the descending sorted logits between indices shuffle_start and shuffle_end while distillation, set --shuffle_start 0 and --shuffle_end 6 for default top-k shuffling regulation
+--shuffle_start, --shuffle_end: shuffle the descending sorted logits between indices shuffle_start and shuffle_end while distillation, set --shuffle_start 0 and --shuffle_end 6 will shuffle the logits between top0-6

+--group_size_by_prob: conduct group-p shuffling strategy while distillation

 --distill_alpha: the weight for base model logits when using both base and large models as teachers for distillation, the large model weight is (1-distill_alpha)